TB-500HealingRecoveryPeptides

 Dosing Protocols Used in Research

-Published human dosing data is extremely limited.
-The protocols below come from the cardiac trial precedent (which used full-length Tβ4), scaled pharmacokinetically for TB-500, and from clinical practitioner reports.
+Real human dosing data is thin.
+The protocols below come from the cardiac trial precedent (which used full-length TB4, scaled pharmacokinetically to TB-500) and from clinical practitioner reports.

 Loading Phase (Weeks 1–6)